kennolot/CTF-pi/6.outdated_software/ctfpi6_0/README.md

 ### Prerequisites

-Raspberry Pi

-Cloned CTF-pi onto your Raspi.
+Your Raspberry Pi has remote connection set up via Raspberry Pi Connect or VNC.

+Have cloned this `CTF-pi` repository and are inside the `ctfpi6_0` directory.

+`docker compose` works.

 ### Objective

-Run within this directory on Raspi: `docker compose up --build -d` (Using remote shell/physical keyboard and mouse)
+Run within this directory on Raspi: `docker compose up --build -d` (Using remote shell)

 `hostname -I` to find out which IP the service is running on and visit it in your browser.
 Your main computer or even a phone can access this, as long as they are within the same network as Raspberry Pi.

 Which port is Grafana running on by default?
 Find out.

-Find an existing vulnerability and exploit it, once you think you figured it out check: `answers/flag.txt`.
+Find an existing vulnerability and exploit it(HTML injection), once you think you figured it out check: `answers/flag.txt`.
 NOTE!
 The flag IS NOT a text file you need to find!!

 ### Steps to complete